Miniature Concrete House Building Manual

 8. Pour the Foundation Floor

-Take the largest bucket containing foubdation mortar intended for your foundation.
+Take the largest bucket containing foundation mortar intended for your foundation.

 Place 4 to 7 bricks and place reinforcement bars (wire mesh) on top of them to strengthen the foundation.

-Pour 150 ml of water into a bucket with foundation mortar and stir until there is no dry mixture left.
+Pour 200 ml of water into a bucket with foundation mortar and stir until the mixture is smooth and no dry particles remain.
 Use a metal spoon or fork (don't worry, it will wash off easily).

 Pour the mixture onto the base, pressing gently and smoothing with a larger trowel.
 Add the mixture to the hardened stair formwork, pressing gently so that the cement fills all the gaps.